All Episodes

 I don't realize what a string of accomplishments Imam Obama has put forth here.

-While 29% view it as a success, the economic stimulus pack is viewed only slightly more favorably.
+The economic stimulus pack is viewed only slightly more favorably.

-53% say it was a failure, 34% say it was a success.
+34% say it was a success.

 This is a survey of women.

-Among independent women, a group that Democrats and Republicans are battling over, a majority viewed the health care overhaul, a stimulus package, the auto industry bailout, a troubled asset relief program TARP as failures.
+Among independent women, a group that Democrats and Republicans are battling over, a majority viewed the health care overhaul, a stimulus package, the auto industry bailout, a troubled asset relief program, TARP, as failures.

-I mean, this is this is absurd.
+I mean, this is absurd.

-The negative take explains in part why the president and Democrats have seen their approval ratings take a plunge.
+The negative take explains in part why the president and Democrats have seen their approval ratings take a plunge as though this is an anomaly?

-Democrats'approval numbers are never to take a plunge.
+Democrats' approval numbers are never to take a plunge.

 That's reserved exclusively for Republicans.